Tarun1516/fire-and-weapon-detection/README.md

 You can see the SMS on the receiver's phone and the email contains the images of the fire that is been detected.

 These are the steps to run the code.

+# Future perpespective
+In the foreseeable future, the Fire and Weapon Detection System holds tremendous potential for revolutionizing public safety and security across diverse environments.
+As it evolves, the system can seamlessly integrate with smart city infrastructures, extending its surveillance capabilities to streets, parks, and transportation hubs.
+By leveraging real-time monitoring and analytics, authorities can proactively manage risks and allocate resources effectively.
+Collaboration among security agencies and integration with IoT devices can further enhance its reach and effectiveness.
+However, ensuring privacy protection and ethical use will be crucial, necessitating stringent regulations and public education efforts.
+As the system gains global adoption, standardization efforts and continuous innovation will drive its evolution, ultimately fostering safer communities and mitigating potential threats to lives and property.

+# Declartion
+We confirm that the project showcased here was either developed entirely during the hackathon or underwent significant updates within the hackathon timeframe.
+We understand that if any plagiarism from online sources is detected, our project will be disqualified, and our participation in the hackathon will be revoked.